kysely-org/kysely/README.md

 you build a valid query.

 Of course there are cases where things cannot be typed at compile time, and Kysely offers escape hatches for these situations.
-See the [DynamicModule](https://koskimas.github.io/kysely/classes/DynamicModule.html#ref) for more info.
+See the [sql template tag](https://koskimas.github.io/kysely/modules.html#sql) and the [DynamicModule](https://koskimas.github.io/kysely/classes/DynamicModule.html#ref) for more info.

 If you start using Kysely and can't find something you'd want to use, please open an issue or join our [discord server](https://discord.gg/C9aJ49mCra).